joostdecock/site/pages/components/measurements/acrossback.md

 ---
 permalink: /components/measurements/acrossback
 ---
-{% include figure.html url="/img/potw/potw.jpg" description="The across back measurement" %}
+{% include figure.html url="/img/potw/potw.jpg" %}

 Your **acrossBack** is the measurement horizontally across your shoulder blades.
 Think of it as the width of your back without your arms.